 Pros

-- Private, low-cost and done at home
+- Private and relatively inexpensive at home

-- Flexible timing around the ovulation window
+- Flexible timing around ovulation

 - No invasive procedures